 - Some of our older PDFs and Word documents do not meet accessibility standards – for example, they may not be structured so they’re accessible to a screen reader.
 This does not meet WCAG 4.1.2.

 This website was last tested over a number of weeks leading up to 21st July 2021.
 Tests were conducted using web accessibility evaluations tools as well as a manual check of a substantial and carefully chosen sample of pages and content types.
 We continue to review the site on a monthly basis to check new content.

 We are working to add alt text to all images.

 Some of our older PDFs and Word documents may not be structured so they’re accessible to a screen reader.
 We plan to either fix these or replace them with accessible HTML pages.

 What to do if you cannot access parts of this website

-If you need information on this website in a different format (such as large print), please contact our Welfare and Disability Officer, Jo Ockwell.
+If you need information on this website in a different format (such as large print), please contact our Student Welfare Lead and Disability Coordinator, Jo Ockwell.

 call +44 (0)1865 270525

 We’ll consider your request and get back to you within 10 days.